 Once upon a time……..We all know that our children love to hear a story.
-It’s a lovely time for you to come close before sleep or other times of the day, especially now that Autumn is here and winter will transition soon.
+It’s a great time to get close before bed or other times of the day, especially now that Autumn is here and winter will soon change.

 How to use a story to help a child manage emotions